Fortinet, Inc. Q2 adjusted earnings Beat Estimates

-WASHINGTON (dpa-AFX) - Fortinet, Inc. (FTNT) reported earnings for its second quarter that rose from last year.
+WASHINGTON (dpa-AFX) - Fortinet, Inc. (FTNT) released a profit for its second quarter that climbed from last year.

 Excluding items, Fortinet, Inc. reported adjusted earnings of $158.7 million or $0.95 per share for the period.